bibanon/android-development-codex/Devices/Android-Devices/HTC/HTC-Dream.md

 A high priority for liquidation, especially since it is the first Android phone, and the downloads are suffering from severe link rot.

+The last update for the HTC Dream (original keyboard) is Android 1.6.
+The recommended Android version is Android 2.2.

 ## Basic Guide

 * Root and install an Engineering HBOOT (for S-OFF and fastboot support)